Stay Connected for Research, Insights & Resources on Girls, Youth Culture & Adolescent Development

 October is Domestic Violence Awareness Month Dating abuse is a very serious issue that can happen to anyone regardless of age, race, ethnicity, religion, sexual orientation, socioeconomic background, etc. With the heightened attention to dating abuse in the news and everyday conversations after the highly publicized incident involving Chris Brown and Rihanna, it is especially important to dispel myths that perpetuate stereotypes and make it difficult for young women and girls to speak out and … [Read more...]

-Please review the Terms of Use before using this site.
-Your use of this site indicates your agreement to be bound by the Terms of Use.
+Please review the Privacy Policy and Terms of Use before using this site.
+Your use of this site indicates your agreement to be bound by the Terms of Use and Disclaimer.